 The goal of treatment is to address the cause of kidney failure and bring down potassium, BUN and creatinine levels.

 Chronic kidney failure: Switch to a low protein and phosphate diet, phosphorous binders and supportive care such as fluids to treat dehydration.

 Acute kidney failure: Address the underlying cause, such as poisoning, shock, urinary blockage, trauma etc., as well as provide supportive care such as fluid therapy and nutritional support.

 Urinary blockage: Correct electrolyte imbalances, empty the bladder via cystocentesis (needle into the bladder) or catheter.
 Flush the urethra to remove an obstruction.
 Surgical removal of stones or stone dissolving diets for cats with struvite stones.

-Intravenous fluids to treat electrolyte imbalances and help flush the toxins out of the system as well as calcium gluconate to help stabilise the heart.
+Intravenous fluids to manage electrolyte imbalances and help flush the toxins out of the system as well as calcium gluconate to help stabilise the heart.